mat-0/uk.thechels.cod/_pages/fix-my-street.md

 <!-- fix_marker starts -->

+- The roundabout has been disrupted for almost 2 months restricting traffic flow, rarely is anyone working on it, it is not on your works map, we are approaching 2 race meeting events that will traffic chaos again, how much longer is this going on ?
+Can you remove lane restrictions when no one working at least., 7th December :- [8512322](https://www.fixmystreet.com/report/8512322)
+- 30mph/national speed limit signs, 7th December :- [8512283](https://www.fixmystreet.com/report/8512283)
+- Litter bags for collection, 7th December :- [8512266](https://www.fixmystreet.com/report/8512266)
+- Grey Fiat with no mot on Bayshill Road, 7th December :- [8512126](https://www.fixmystreet.com/report/8512126)
 - Deep unavoidable pothole caused by the deteriorating weather and volume of traffic now using this road, 7th December :- [8512062](https://www.fixmystreet.com/report/8512062)
 - Tree fallen on orchard way, 7th December :- [8511889](https://www.fixmystreet.com/report/8511889)
 - Pot hole on Charlton Rd, 7th December :- [8511645](https://www.fixmystreet.com/report/8511645)